cadendengel/FiberSync/README.md

 ## General Information

-We are a team of programmers called the Changelings (Chris Beverly, Chris Clark, Caden Dengel, and Ricky Mosqueda-Torres) working together to create a privately hosted messaging application so that students, professionals, and recreational users can utilize a platform that accounts for their working environment and prioritizes their data and privacy.
+We are a team of programmers called the Changelings (Chris Clark, Caden Dengel, and Ricky Mosqueda-Torres) working together to create a privately hosted messaging application so that students, professionals, and recreational users can utilize a platform that accounts for their working environment and prioritizes their data and privacy.